 Investments for the Center are reported at fair value, except for the position in investment pools.
-The Center's investment pools are 2a7-like pools and are reported at the net asset value per share (which approximates fair value) even though it is calculated using the amortized cost method.
-A 2a7-like pool is one which is not registered with the Securities and Exchange Commission ("SEC") as an investment company, but nevertheless has a policy that will, and does, operate in a manner consistent with the SEC's Rule 2a7 of the Investment Company Act of 1940.
+The Center's investment pools are reported at the net asset value per share (which approximates fair value) even though it is calculated using the amortized cost method.